ankitpati/fds/README.md

 Contains unoptimised and fragile code, but sticks to concepts duly covered in class.

 ### `deprecated`
 Contains older code that has since been modified to add optimisations and robustness.
-The modified code is in the `main` branch.
+The modified code is in the `main` directory.